 - a.
 Audiology, Nursing, & OT/PT: - 1) When a position at a site is reduced, the lead staff and the advisory committee review staff surveys and bundle positions.
 Seniority order is followed and staff preferences from surveys are taken into account. - 2) Audiology, Nursing and OT/PT staff are not excessed from school sites. - 3) In the event of reductions in city-wide Audiology, Nursing and OT/PT staff allocations that require lay offs, MPS Teacher Contract procedures followed. - b.
 Psychology: - 1) Excessing occurs only when a portion of a Psychologist's assignment purchased by the school with general education funds is reduced.
-Psychology staff are not excessed from city-wide positions. - 2) If staff needs small assignment piece to keep total FTE whole, lead staff and the advisory group may fill in vacant assignment pieces with city-wide Psychologist time. - 3) Seniority order is followed, and staff preferences from surveys are taken into account. - 4) Excessed staff retain right to follow MPS Teacher contract procedures for teachers with multiple assignments - Voluntarily demote and retain the remaining portion(s) of their position. - Retain the remaining portion of the position and partially excess her/him self. - Accept excessed status for their entire position. - Teachers must indicate their selection prior to the first teacher bidding session. - 5) In the event of reductions in city-wide Psychologist staff allocations that require lay offs, MPS Teacher Contract procedures followed per Article XV, Transfer, Reassignment and Recall. - c.
-Speech-Language and D/APE: - 1) MPS Teacher Contract procedures followed per Article XV, Transfer, Reassignment and Recall. - 2) If city-wide staff needs small assignment piece (e.g., .1 to .5 FTE) to keep their total FTE whole or from being excessed from their home school, lead staff and the advisory group may fill in vacant assignment pieces with city-wide FTE. - 3) In these cases, seniority order is followed, and staff preferences from surveys are taken into account. - 4) Excessed staff retain right to follow MPS Teacher contract procedures for teachers with multiple assignments - Voluntarily demote and retain the remaining portion(s) of their position. - Retain the remaining portion of the position and partially excess her/him self. - Accept excessed status for their entire position. - Teachers must indicate their selection prior to the first teacher bidding session. - 5) If staff needs.6 FTE assignment piece or more to keep their total FTE whole or keep their home school, that person is excessed from entire position and may claim a vacant position at bid. - 6) In the event of reductions in city-wide S/L and DAPE staff allocations that require lay offs, MPS Teacher Contract procedures followed per Article XV, Transfer, Reassignment and Recall.
+Psychology staff are not excessed from city-wide positions. - 2) If staff needs small assignment piece to keep total FTE whole, lead staff and the advisory group may fill in vacant assignment pieces with city-wide Psychologist time. - 3) Seniority order is followed, and staff preferences from surveys are taken into account. - 4) Excessed staff retain right to follow MPS Teacher contract procedures for teachers with multiple assignments - Voluntarily demote and retain the remaining portion(s) of their position. - Retain the remaining portion of the position and partially excess her/him self. - Accept excessed status for their entire position. - Teachers must indicate their selection prior to the first teacher I&S session. - 5) In the event of reductions in city-wide Psychologist staff allocations that require lay offs, MPS Teacher Contract procedures followed per Article XV, Transfer, Reassignment and Recall. - c.
+Speech-Language and D/APE: - 1) MPS Teacher Contract procedures followed per Article XV, Transfer, Reassignment and Recall. - 2) If city-wide staff needs small assignment piece (e.g.,.1 to.5 FTE) to keep their total FTE whole or from being excessed from their home school, lead staff and the advisory group may fill in vacant assignment pieces with city-wide FTE. - 3) In these cases, seniority order is followed, and staff preferences from surveys are taken into account. - 4) Excessed staff retain right to follow MPS Teacher contract procedures for teachers with multiple assignments - Voluntarily demote and retain the remaining portion(s) of their position. - Retain the remaining portion of the position and partially excess her/him self. - Accept excessed status for their entire position. - Teachers must indicate their selection prior to the first teacher I&S session. - 5) If staff needs.6 FTE assignment piece or more to keep their total FTE whole or keep their home school, that person is excessed from entire position and may claim a vacant position. - 6) In the event of reductions in city-wide S/L and DAPE staff allocations that require lay offs, MPS Teacher Contract procedures followed per Article XV, Transfer, Reassignment and Recall.

-VOLUNTARY TRANSFERS, EXCESSED STAFF, STAFF RETURNING FROM LEAVE OF MORE THAN ONE YEAR a.
-Small school assignment pieces are bundled by lead staff and the advisory group into full-time and part-time positions for bid.
+TRANSFERS, EXCESSED STAFF, STAFF RETURNING FROM LEAVE OF MORE THAN ONE YEAR

+- 2. What happens when a vacancy occurs in conjunction with spring teacher posting(due to retirement, new FTE, etc.)? - a.
+Small school assignment pieces are bundled by lead staff and the advisory group into full-time and part-time positions for posting. - b.
+Vacant positions are those that are available after internal adjustments to existing assignments have been made.